smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

 !@

 ### Deleting Cells
-You can discover cells that have been preloaded on `screenManager.preloadedCells`.
+You can discover cells that have been preloaded on @![iOS]`screenManager.preloadedCells`!@ @![android, javaSE, javaEE]`sdlManager.getScreenManager().getPreloadedChoices()`!@.
 You may then pass an array of cells to delete from the remote system.
 Many times this is not necessary, but if you have deleted artwork used by cells, for example, you should delete the cells as well.

 @![iOS]
 ##### Objective-C